StevenWBull/StudyStackClient/README.md

 ## Backend

-You can find the backend repo for this project can be found [HERE](https://github.com/StevenWBull/StudyStackServer)
+The backend repo for this project can be found [HERE](https://github.com/StevenWBull/StudyStackServer)

 ## Description